Aaron-Pierce/SimplexMethodSolver/README.md

 For now I've only written the naive (in [naive_simplex.jl](./naive_simplex.jl))

 Each file will have plenty of comments to understand the approach - they pretty closely follow [the textbook](http://athenasc.com/linoptbook.html)'s way of thinking.
-[The wikipedia article](https://en.wikipedia.org/wiki/Simplex_algorithm) has the same idea, but uses rather different notation and approach (at least for the naive implementation, the tableau is pretty similar)
+[The wikipedia article](https://en.wikipedia.org/wiki/Simplex_algorithm) has the same idea, but uses a rather different notation and approach (at least for the naive implementation, the tableau is pretty similar)

 # Example